erikhyrkas/happyml/README.md

 This project is pre-alpha.

 Recent Notable additions:
+* C++ Example using Titanic dataset (5/2023)
+* Support for multiple inputs when creating and training models (5/2023)
+* New Concatenate Layer (5/2023)
+* Support for creating and using binary datasets from happyml scripting language (5/2023)
+* Categorical Cross Entropy and other Functions (5/2023)
+* Softmax Activation Function (5/2023)
 * Default Trained Byte Pair Encoding Model for happyml scripting language (4/2023)
 * New program "create_tokenizer" to train default BPE model from a file (4/2023)
 * Edge cases for Half float and tests (4/2023)